AC Power Flow

 In such scenarios, JuliaGrid will raise an error:

-ERROR: The power flow model cannot be reused due to required bus type conversion.
+ERROR: The power flow model cannot be reused because the bus type configuration has changed.

 In this scenario, the user must execute the newtonRaphson